jesseopdenbrouw/thuas-riscv/sw/uart1_cpp/README.md

 # uart1_cpp

-A simple USART program written in C++
+A simple UART program written in C++

 ## Description

-The USART code is build upon a singleton design pattern.
+The UART code is build upon a singleton design pattern.
 We included the option `-fno-threadsafe-statics`, which disables thread safety, but reduces the compiled code drastically.